Hot, dusty and on fire: Portugal's heatwave breaks records

 And over in Britain, an unusually long, torrid summer has taken its toll on the country's flowers.
 The supermarket chain Morrisons has begun selling "wonky" flowers that have not developed properly.

+In Moscow, as temperatures rose to close to 30 C (86 F), city authorities announced they were opening hundreds of "cool rooms" where residents could rest amid air conditioning, with water dispensers and medical attendants.

+Although that temperature is far below the blazing heat hitting southern Europe, it's well above the Russian capital's average August maximum of 23 C (73 F).

-Jill Lawless in London and Jan M. Olsen in Copenhagen, Denmark, contributed to this story.
+Associated Press writers Jill Lawless in London, Jim Heintz in Moscow and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.